 Tip for use with disabled students: There might already be an accessible edition available!
-Check the book page here on the IVP website (and look for an ebook format) or visit ReadHowYouWant (which specializes in accessible editions) to see whether there's an ebook or other accessible edition available.
+Check the book page here at ivpress.com (and look for an ebook format) or visit ReadHowYouWant (which specializes in accessible editions) to see whether there's an ebook or other accessible edition available.

 If you can't find the book you want to use in one of these ways, please complete the permissions request form (below).
 All requests must be made in writing via this form.

 We seek to promote the work of IVP by allowing individuals and organizations to reprint IVP materials in their publications or as copies in ways that protect the copyright, the author, and IVP.
 We aim to offer best-fit solutions for all.